-What is NASLite-2
+What is NASLite-M2

-NASLite-2 is a Network Attached Storage (NAS) Server Operating System designed to transform a basic computer into a dedicated SMB/CIFS.
-NFS.
-FTP, HTTP and RSYNC file server.
-NASLite-2 is intended for use in any low-security environment or application that requires the simultaneous availability of large amounts of inexpensive networked storage.
-A single NASLite-2 server is capable of exporting terabytes of networked storage and is capable of handling 50 or more networked users easily and efficiently even when running on modest hardware.
-By design, NASLite-2 is a community workgroup server and does not support features such as user management, disk quotas or the ability to join domains.
-However, it is very easy to set-up, to administer and to use.
+NASLite-M2 is a Network Attached Storage (NAS) Server Operating System designed to transform a basic computer into a dedicated UPNP, DAAP, SMB/CIFS, AFP, NFS, FTP, HTTP and RSYNC file server.
+NASLite-M2 boots from a variety of IDE, SATA SCSI, USB, FireWire or Hardware RAID devices and is intended for use in any application that requires the simultaneous availability of large amounts of fast and inexpensive networked storage.
+A single NASLite-M2 server is capable of exporting terabytes of networked storage and can handle hundreds of networked users easily and efficiently, even when running on modest hardware.